How Do I Become a Health Information Manager?

 Although it is not required for all positions, the next step in preparing for an HIM career is to obtain certification.
 Two types of HIM certifications available through AHIMA include:

-• Registered Health Information Technician (RHIT): Applicants must have an associate degree from a CAHIIM-accredited program.
+- Registered Health Information Technician (RHIT): Applicants must have an associate degree from a CAHIIM-accredited program.
 Those certified as RHITs understand coding, electronic health records (EHRs), and computer applications to compile and access data.
-An example RHIT career could be a career related to cancer registries.
+An example of a RHIT career could be a career related to cancer registries.

 The Healthcare Information and Management Systems Society (HISMSS) also offers certification.
 This includes CPHIMS certification, which requires a bachelor’s degree in the field, plus five years of experience, including at least three years in a healthcare setting.
 Alternatively, candidates with a master’s degree must have at least three years of information and management systems experience, two years of which must be in healthcare.